Cholera

 • Cholera is caused by infection with a bacteria, Vibrio cholerae, that produces a toxin.
 The cholera bacterium is usually found in water or food sources that have been contaminated by feces (poop) from a person infected with cholera.
 Cholera is most likely to be found and spread in places with inadequate water treatment, poor sanitation, and inadequate hygiene.

 • The most common symptom of cholera is a large amount of watery diarrhea, often described as “rice-water stool” because it can have a pale, milky appearance.
-It can also be accompanied by nausea and vomiting.
-Cholera can be severe and rapidly fatal without treatment (replacement of water lost by diarrhea).
+People may also have nausea and vomiting.
+Cholera is treatable, but can be severe and rapidly fatal without treatment (replacement of water lost by diarrhea).

-• Cholera occurs in approximately 50 countries, primarily in Africa and South and Southeast Asia.
-Globally, cholera results in an estimated 2.9 million cases of disease and 95,000 deaths each year.
+• Cholera occurs primarily in Africa and South and Southeast Asia.
+Globally, between 1.3 and 4 million people get cholera and 21,000 to 143,000 people die with cholera each year.

 • Cholera is rare in the United States.
 Most U.S. cases occur among travelers to countries where cholera is present.